 Janice Wainwright is a dedicated secretary to Morley Theilman who becomes concerned when she learns he is being blackmailed.
 Perry advises her to follow through with her instructions but it results in her being charged with his murder.

-Janice Wainwright has been Morley Theilman's secretary for several years now and when she finds a blackmail note in his waste paper basket, she seeks his advice.
-He's asked her to put a locked suitcase in a locker at the bus station and she wants to know if she can force it open to confirm her suspicions.
-He agrees and they find $100,000 in $20 bills inside.
+Janice Wainwright has been Morley Theilman's secretary for several years now and when she finds a blackmail note in his waste paper basket, she seeks Perry's advice.
+Theilman asked her to put a locked suitcase in a locker at the bus station and she wants to know if she can open it to confirm her suspicions.
+Perry agrees and they find $100,000 in $20 bills inside.
 The case eventually disappears from the locker and Theilman is found dead in a subdivision he had been building with business partner Cole Troy.
-Janice is charged with his murder and Perry defends her.
+When Perry tries to find Janice it appears that she disappeared.
+Paul finds her in Las Vegas where they find her meeting Theilman's first wife and her brother at the rail station.
+Cole says he saw a shapely woman following Morley near his office who could be Janice, Morley's wife Agnes, or even his ex-wife Carlotta who has changed her appearance.
+Janice is charged with his murder and Perry defends her but her defense is extremely weak.
 Written by

 In the epilogue, it is strongly implied that Henry Battle was having a tryst with Janice Wainwright at the time of the murder.
 If so, why didn't he offer to testify and provide Janice with an alibi?
 See more »